-The risk of late payment in both the public and private sectors is currently increased due to the global financial crisis.
+In spite of early signs of recovery in the global economy, the risk of late payment in both the public and private sectors is currently increased due to the global financial crisis.
 The cost of government financing and financing of other public entities has also increased due to financial stress in Europe, and this may represent an increased risk for Ferrovial's public sector clients.
-However, in the recent past such risk was partially mitigated by the enactment of Royal Decree 7/2012, also known as Real Decreto de Creación del Fondo de Financiación de los Pagos a Proveedores, of 9 March, that enabled distressed public entities to make certain payments which allowed them to reduce their commercial debts with suppliers.
+However, in the recent past, such risk was partially mitigated by the enactment of Royal Decree-Law 7/2012, also known as Real Decreto-Ley de Creación del

+Fondo de Financiación de los Pagos a Proveedores, of 9 March, that enabled distressed public entities to make certain payments which allowed them to reduce their commercial debts with suppliers.
+In addition, such risk could be mitigated by the recent European Central Bank measures aimed at improving liquidity in the European Union.

-Although Ferrovial actively manages this credit risk through credit scoring and eventually in certain cases the use of non-recourse factoring contracts and credit insurance, its risk management strategies may not be successful in limiting its exposure to credit risk, which could adversely affect its business, financial condition and results of operations.
+Although Ferrovial actively manages this credit risk through credit scoring and eventually, in certain cases, the use of non-recourse factoring contracts and credit insurance, its risk management strategies may not be successful in limiting its exposure to credit risk, which could adversely affect its business, financial condition and results of operations.